fennecpixels/FractureOnline/docs/1 Characters/1.1 Deities/Pakaru.md

 Pakaru poses the ability to grow, assumedly through converting ambient chemicals into its own matter.
 On both micro- and macroscopic scales it will react to its surroundings.
 It can catalyse protein synthesis in organisms, and it can transfer its inherent chemical energy into useful forms such as sound; but it has never been observed to reproduce.
 Amongst those who research Pakaru there is a debate: if it meets all of these criteria, is it alive?

 ### As a Patron
 As a patron of magic, Pakaru focuses on the need for survival.
-Just by being in close proximity to highly-concentrated of its matter, biological matter tends to heal itself—and sometimes resisting death.
+Just by being in close proximity to highly-concentrated areas of its matter, biological matter tends to heal itself—and sometimes resisting death.
 When one is even closer, it is often harder to remember exactly what happens during this period of self-sustaining; however some reports have suggested that Pakaru will take over the body and find food, water, and shelter, then release its grip.[^4]

 [^4]: I have wondered many times as to why it plays this game with us—are we its children, whom it wants to see protected?
 Or is Pakaru something memetic: a remnant of the trauma from the Great Split?